 Attackers have more incentives to search for vulnerabilities in computer systems than ever: to steal data, get money, or pursue political motives.
 More than 2,000 data breaches worldwide are confirmed annually, each of which costs an average of $3.9 million.

-Unfortunately, business owners often turn to cyber security services after an incident has already occurred.
+Unfortunately, business owners often turn to cyber security services and media security services after an incident has already occurred.
 But experts treat the protection of a company as a daily priority, as even casual transactions on websites may have vulnerabilities.
 Due to this attitude of business owners towards cyber security, the actions turn out to be less effective than they could have been.

 CEO of BullGuard Paul Lipman describes the problem well, pointing to the fact that small companies are often targeted by cyber attacks because they neglect security issues.
 But even one attack is enough to "bring a business to its knees."
 This risk can be avoided by sensibly using the following seven data protection mechanisms.